 And it is she who asks each year around this time to listen to my read our story again.

 And so I’m sharing here, again, as well.

 It’s a story for anyone who has experienced loving a child who wasn’t born to them.

 It’s a reminder as mothers/mother-figures so much of what we do (the good and the bad) may appear to go unnoticed—but it’s noted.

 Listen To Your Mother shows happened/are happening all over the country for the final time.

 Listen To Your Mother has now become a book.

 Motherhood is amazing, complicated and fraught with conflicting emotions.

-I thought it was all about me/motherhood when I shared my story through them.
+I thought it was all about me/motherhood when I had the opportunity to share my story through LTYM.